CasimirLaine/data-compressor-python/specs/manual.md

 ## Installation

-- Download and install [Python version 3.10](https://www.python.org/downloads/) or older.
+- Download and install [Python version 3.10](https://www.python.org/downloads/) or newer.
-- Close this repository on your computer
+- Clone this repository on your computer

 ## Running